This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Enough Space is needed for proper plant growth.

 Both foliage and roots need enough space to grow.
-Since plants need all the above-mentioned elements in varying proportions, planting them too close to each other can increase competition between them and can thus result in stunted growth.
+Since plants need all the elements mentioned above in varying proportions, planting them too close to each other can increase competition between them and can thus result in stunted growth.

-Moreover, plants grown in overcrowded areas are more prone to diseases due to restricted airflow and poor immunity.
+Moreover, plants grown in crowded areas are more prone to diseases due to restricted airflow and poor immunity.

-By offering plants enough space, you will provide them with adequate nutrients, water, air, and sunlight to help them grow.
+By offering plants enough space, you will give them adequate nutrients, water, air, and sunlight to help them grow.

-Time and patience is a definite factors for plant growth
+Time and patience is a definite factor for plant growth

 It must be noted that gardening takes time and effort.
 One needs to be patient enough while growing plants.
 Plants need periods ranging from days, months, and even years to produce flowers or fruits.